Germany Boosts Border Checks; Google Scraps Event: Virus Update

-Fear over the economic fallout tightened its grip on global markets, sending U.S. equities to a seventh straight loss and sparking demand for safe assets from Treasuries to the yen.
+Fear over the economic fallout sent U.S. equities to a seventh straight loss.
 Brent crude dipped below $50 a barrel for the first time since December 2018.

 Key Developments